lkastner/cellularSheaves/Readme.md

 # Cellular sheaf cohomology and cosheaf homology - an Extension for polymake

+Note: This extension will only work with [polymake] (https://www.polymake.org) 4.0.

 ## Purpose
 This extension for [polymake] (https://www.polymake.org) was developed to compute cohomology of cellular sheaves and homology of cellular cosheaves.
 There is a special emphasis on computing tropical (co)homology.